Meet Dr. Chiaramonte

 Thus, the Integrative Palliative Institute (IPI) was born!

 My experience with medical education, physician wellbeing, integrative medicine and palliative medicine has coalesced into IPI.
 My mission is to transform the approach to serious illness care.
-IPI will will support families facing serious illness so they can better manage a difficult and scary time.
+IPI will support families facing serious illness so they can better manage a difficult and scary time.
 It will also train physicians and other healthcare professionals in the art and science of integrative palliative medicine, so they can more effectively relieve their patients’ suffering, support their own wellbeing and deepen the meaning that they feel from their medical practice.

 This vision includes any physician, or clinician, who cares for patients facing serious illness.
 This includes primary care physicians, surgeons, oncologists, rheumatologists, PM&R physicians, palliative medicine physicians and more.